cowprotocol/team-cow-allocation/README.md

 yarn deploy --network mainnet
 ```

 It will be associated with the mainnet team controller address automatically.
+The corresponding addresses can be found in `./src/ts/constants.ts`.

 This contract is designed to be a module for a Gnosis Safe, and before using it it needs to be activated in the controller safe.
 Running the command above will print to screen instructions on how to enable the module.